Distributionally Robust Surrogate Optimal Control for High-Dimensional Systems: Introduction

-Another approach which addresses some of the challenges of CVP is \textit{approximate dynamic programming} (ADP).
-For simple problems, tabular dynamic programming methods comprise a set of powerful tools to derive optimal policies.
-However, the inherent curse of dimensionality prohibits their application to larger, more complex control problems \cite{Bertsekas00}.
-Approximate dynamic programming replaces the representation of relevant tabular variables with continuous function approximators \cite{Bertsekas01}.
-By replacing tables with function approximators (i.e. radial basis functions, deep neural networks), the poor memory scalability inherent to the tabular methods becomes inconsequential.
-The three biggest shortcomings of ADP relate to feasibility, optimality, and computation.
-ADP often requires constraints to be encoded as auxiliary penalties to the principal objective function \cite{Garcia00}.
+ADP leverages function approximation to enable policy learning beyond the spatial/memory limitations of tabular DP methods \cite{Bertsekas00, Bertsekas01}.
+The three biggest shortcomings of ADP relate to safety, optimality, and computation.
+ADP and other model-free RL methods often require constraints to be encoded as auxiliary penalties to the objective/reward function \cite{Garcia00}.
 Weighting these penalties requires tuning the objective function carefully.
-More importantly, however, actor-critic algorithms must learn behavior through exploration.
-For constrained problems, this explicitly requires \textit{violating} constraints \cite{Ray00}.
-Moreover, ADP loses guarantees of converging to an optimal policy when the problem is complex (i.e. \textit{not} linear-quadratic).
-Furthermore, for large-scale nonlinear problems, ADP can require a large number of iterations to converge to a usable control policy \cite{Bertsekas01}.
+More importantly, however, model-free and model-based RL algorithms must learn behavior through exploration.
+For constrained problems, this can implicitly require \textit{violating} constraints throughout online learning \cite{Ray00}.
+Moreover, RL can lose guarantees of converging to an optimal policy when the problem is complex (i.e. \textit{not} linear-quadratic).
+Furthermore, for large-scale nonlinear problems, ADP and model-free RL methods can require a large number of iterations to converge to a usable control policy \cite{Bertsekas01}.
+At a high level, many of these challenges are just as relevant for model-based RL methods.
+These challenges are exacerbated when learning policies from fixed, offline datasets.
+Recent research in offline reinforcement learning literature has provided modified algorithms that address these challenges questions while also proving to be amenable to large-scale control \cite{nair2021awac, kumar2020conservative}.
+In particular, offline RL methods address distributional shifts between the training data and data encountered from novel experience.
+For high-dimensional systems, these shifts become more likely, and can hamper optimality and feasibility.